datocms/react-datocms/README.md

 Intersection Observer is the API used to determine if the image is inside the viewport or not.
 [Browser support is really good](https://caniuse.com/intersectionobserver) - With Safari adding support in 12.1, all major browsers now support Intersection Observers natively.

 If the IntersectionObserver object is not available, the component treats the image as it's always visible in the viewport.
-Feel free to add [polyfill](https://www.npmjs.com/package/intersection-observer) so that it will also 100% work on older versions of iOS and IE11.
+Feel free to add a [polyfill](https://www.npmjs.com/package/intersection-observer) so that it will also 100% work on older versions of iOS and IE11.

 ## Usage